HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 ### Prerequisite
 Install HCL Digital Experience (DX).
 For more information, see [Deploying DX](../../../../deployment/index.md#deploying-dx).

-## Access Layer for for HCL DX and MX
+## Access Layer for HCL DX and MX

 This how-do guide provides the available options for implementing the access layer in the DX Deployment and MX.
 It presents two primary choices: **Ingress** and **Gateway API**, allowing users to choose based on their specific needs and preferences.

-### Ingress for for HCL DX and MX
+### Ingress for HCL DX and MX
 This how-do guide provides basic example on implementing a generic Ingress on your Kubernetes cluster for use with HCL DX and MX.
 The actual implementation might vary depending on the Cluster's setup and configuration.

 #### Prerequisite
 1. Set up the Ingress for HCL Digital Experience.
-For more information, refer to the [optional Ingress documentation](../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-access-layer.md).
+For more information, refer to the [optional Ingress documentation](../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-access-layer/#ingress-implementation-for-dx-deployment).

 #### Steps to Configure
 1. Configure HCL Volt MX Foundry to use the existing Ingress controller.
 The following sample values for HCL Volt MX Foundry configure the Ingress to use an SSL connection using the provided custom certificates.